JNRowe/vim-configs/README.rst

 `git repository`_ as v2 has not been released at the time I wrote this [#]_.

+cupage_ is used to keep scripts that aren't managed via git_ in sync with their releases, see ``cupage.conf``.  ``cupage`` v0.3.0, or above, is required if you wish to make use of this functionality.

 Scan over the ``vimrc`` file and figure out what you wish to do with it.
 The choices are link it to ``~/.vimrc``, ``source`` it in your own ``~/.vimrc`` or simply cherrypick the parts of it you like.